hmrc/pillar2-submission-api/API Testing/README.md

 > **Note**: Only run individual requests against deployed environments to avoid rate limiting.
 Do not run full test suites.

+> **Also Note**: To test deployed environments, you must have valid Developer Hub credentials and a registered application on that environment.

 For deployed environments, you need to perform the full OAuth flow:

 #### Step 1: Create or Obtain a User